FuXi-TC: A generative framework integrating deep learning and physics-based models for improved tropical cyclone forecasts: Method

 \subsection{WRF model configuration}

-We employ WRF version 4.3 \cite{jensen2021description} to conduct regional simulations over the WNP.
-The model is initialized twice daily at 0000 and 1200 UTC, with forecasts extending up to 120 hours.
-A latitude–longitude projection is adopted to facilitate numerical integration and subsequent AI-based post-processing.
-WRF outputs at 0.25° horizontal resolution are available for 2019–2023 and 2024, with the former used for AI model training and the latter reserved for testing.
-The simulation domain spans 100°E–160°E and 0°N–50°N (Fig.~\ref{fig:TC_tracks_2019_2024}), corresponding to a grid size of 242 × 202 points at 0.25° resolution.
-The model top is set at 50 hPa with 56 vertical levels defined by eta coordinates.
+We employ WRF version 4.3 \cite{jensen2021description} to conduct regional simulations over the WNP (see Supplementary Fig. 11).
+The model is initialized twice daily at 00 and 12 UTC, with forecasts extending up to 120 hours.
+To facilitate numerical integration and subsequent post-processing training framework, a latitude–longitude projection is adopted.
+The simulation domain spans \(100^\circ\)E--\(159.1^\circ\)E and \(0.5^\circ\)N--\(50^\circ\)N, a coverage sufficient to capture the majority of TC tracks in the WNP.
+This corresponds to a horizontal grid dimension of 592 × 496 points with \(0.1^\circ\) horizontal interval.
+In the vertical direction, the model top is set at 50 hPa, with 56 vertical levels defined by eta coordinates.

+We evaluated the model's sensitivity to horizontal resolution by comparing simulations at \(0.25^\circ\) and \(0.1^\circ\) using identical physical configurations.
+Supplementary Fig. 1 illustrates the comparative performance regarding TC track and intensity forecasting.
+The results indicate that while track forecast accuracy remains similar between the two resolutions, the WRF-\(0.1^\circ\) configuration demonstrates significantly superior performance in predicting TC intensity compared to WRF-\(0.25^\circ\).
+Consequently, the \(0.1^\circ\) horizontal resolution was selected for this study.
+The WRF outputs at this selected resolution are generated for specific periods in 2023 and 2024.
+The WRF outputs at this selected resolution are generated for specific periods.
+We utilize data from April 1 to October 31 of 2023 for model training and reserve data from July 1 to October 31 of 2024 for independent testing.

 Both physical parameterization and spectral nudging schemes follow those used in the Shanghai Typhoon Model (SHTM) \cite{niu2025machine}.
 Specifically, the model employs the Thompson microphysics scheme \cite{thompson2004explicit}, the multi‐scale Kain–Fritsch cumulus scheme \cite{zheng2016improving}, the RRTMG scheme for longwave radiation \cite{iacono2008radiative}, the unified Noah land‐surface model \cite{ek2003implementation}, and the Yonsei University planetary boundary layer scheme \cite{hu2013evaluation}.